vulkano-rs/vulkano-www/content/guide-render-pass-framebuffer.md

 actually store the output of our draw commands to the image.

 > **Note**: It is possible to create temporary images whose content is only relevant inside of a
-> render pass, in which case it is more optimal to use `store: DontCare` instead of `store: Store`.
+> render pass, in which case it is optimal to use `store: DontCare` instead of `store: Store`.

 ## Entering the render pass